mcdemarco/the-new-kitchen-cookbook/bread/oliveFocaccia.md

 ## Variants

+If you get frustrated with the olives and garlic falling off, you can skip them and just do herbs and spices (which will also fall off).

 See this [Italian recipe book](https://www.italianrecipebook.com/focaccia-toppings/), [Marcellina](https://www.marcellinaincucina.com/focaccia-toppings/), or [various](https://recipes.net/articles/focaccia-toppings/) [other](https://insanelygoodrecipes.com/focaccia-toppings/) [lists](https://www.baked-theblog.com/easy-focaccia-bread-recipe-plus-40-topping-ideas/) for many more toppings.

 Nigella is also an option, though not a traditional one.